remy/nodemon/faq.md

 ## No automatic restart when using Docker volumes [issue #419](https://github.com/remy/nodemon/issues/419#issuecomment-391244911)

 Some Node.js Docker images do not seem to have the full suite of filtesystem process utilities that allow `nodemon` to restart automatically when the code in a mounted volume changes.
-To handle this, and enable automatic restarts withour using legacy mode, you can install the [procps](http://procps.sourceforge.net) package.
+To handle this, and enable automatic restarts without using legacy mode, you can install the [procps](http://procps.sourceforge.net) package.

 Here's an example snippet of a Dockerfile: